Wall Street bonuses set to increase by at least 20% this year - ExBulletin

 Total compensation, which includes salary and bonuses, at Goldman Sachs averaged $ 336,581 per employee in the first nine months of the year.

-Compensation spending rose 24% at Goldman Sachs’ main rival, Morgan Stanley, in the first nine months of 2021.
-Average compensation per employee was around $ 260,000.

-And JPMorgan Chase CFO Jeremy Barnum also hinted that bonus checks will be bigger this year during an earnings conference call with analysts in October.

-“It’s obviously true that we pay for performance.
-And in light of the very good performance over the past two years in both banking and markets, we have seen an increase in compensation costs, ”said Barnum.
+“It is obviously true that we are paying for performance.
+And in light of the very good performance over the past two years in both banking and markets, we have seen an increase in compensation spending,” said Barnum said.

 Sources